9630613/MBSD-OnePedalController-CodeGeneration-FunctionValidation-SIL/README.md

 - SimulIDE harness design for interactive real-time testing
 - Full functional test coverage including normal operation modes and safe state activation

----

-## 🔌 I/O Interface Design
+## I/O Interface Design

-All controller signals from the Simulink model are mapped to physical Arduino electrical interfaces.
+All controller signals from the Simulink model are mapped to Arduino electrical interfaces.
 The table below summarizes the complete I/O mapping with conversion formulas and signal ranges.

 ### Interface Table